System Design Space

 Why this book matters for API governance

-The book complements API Governance at Scale and AIP practices: instead of abstract guidance, it provides repeatable patterns you can turn into an operating governance model.
+The book complements API Governance at Scale and AIP practices: instead of abstract guidance, it provides repeatable patterns you can turn into an operating standards system.

 Author and context